 Enforcement, foreign-trade zones, and merchandise processing fees are among the changes recently announced by U.S. Customs and Border Protection concerning its continued implementation of the U.S.-Mexico-Canada Agreement.
 For more information on these changes, please contact Mark Tallo.

-Click here to view and register for ST&R’s upcoming webinars on USMCA topics.
+Click here to view and register for ST&R’s on demand webinars on USMCA topics.

 Under NAFTA, the special rule applicable to foreign-trade zones prohibited non-originating goods used in production processes within FTZs from ever qualifying as originating goods even if all conditions under the general rules were otherwise satisfied.
 Initially this prohibition was not incorporated into the USMCA Implementation Act.
 However, a law enacted Dec.
 27, 2020, applies this FTZ prohibition to USMCA preferential treatment claims as well.
 This change is retroactive to July 1, 2020.